HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/3. DNSSEC Configuration/README.md

 Example: [named.conf.local](./config/internal.hcinfotech.ch/trust-anchor/named.conf.local)

+NOTE: Check that all TTLs in the zones are less than or equal to 86400 (maximum set in the dnssec-policy)!!

 ### 2.4 Trust anchor / KSK publication

 If this are public-facing DNS zones, publish the KSK (key-signing DNSKEY) to the DNS registrar so that resolvers can verify.